Heart. Intelligence. Courage.

 How do you do that?
 How do you really make personal accountability work for you?
 Wouldn’t it be easy if there were just some switch you could flip?
 An Easy Button you could push?
 Maybe an app you could use?
 Well, there really is a flipping magical switch-app-button.
 It’s called making a choice and acting on it.

-You have the choice to fulfill your aspirations or wallow in the blame game and victim cycle.
+You have the choice to fulfil your aspirations or wallow in the blame game and victim cycle.

 True success doesn’t come from the outside but from within.
 There is no wizard.
 Taking greater personal accountability is the key to succeeding in everything you do.